Italian Egyptians: Egyptian–Italian relations

 Italy's preeminence in its economic relations with Egypt was reflected in the size of its expatriate community.
 Some of the first educational missions that Egypt sent to Europe under Mohamed Ali were headed to Italy to learn the art of printing.

 The most famous building related to the Italian community was the Royal Opera House, which was to be inaugurated in 1871 with the Aida by the Italian composer Giuseppe Verdi.
 The Khedivial Opera House or "Cairo Royal Opera House" was the original Opera House in Cairo.
 It was inaugurated in November 1869 and burned down in October 1971.
 The opera house was built on the orders of the Khedive Ismail to celebrate the opening of the Suez Canal.
 The Italian Egyptian architects Pietro Avoscani and Mario Rossi designed the building.
-Pietro Avoscani, before his 1891 death in Alexandria, created even the famous Corniche of Alexandria.
+Pietro Avoscani designed the famous Corniche of Alexandria (realised after his death in 1891).

 The fondness of Egyptian monarchs towards Italy appeared in the number of Italians employed in their courts.

 Italian-Egyptian relations were so strong and deemed so important that when the King of Italy Victor Emmanuel III abdicated in 1946 after Italy's defeat in World War II, Egyptian King Faruk invited Victor Emmanuel III to live in Alexandria.
 Victor Emmanuel III died in Alexandria in December 1947 and was buried there, behind the altar of St Catherine's Cathedral.